raihankhan/raihankhan/README.md

 Hi,
-I am a Golang Backend Engineer who swims with Kubernetes and rows with cools DevOps tools!
+I am a Golang  Backend Engineer who swims with Kubernetes and rows with cool DevOps tools!

 > Experienced in crafting scalable, resilient backend systems using Golang and Kubernetes.
 Proficient in building custom controllers, operators, and CRDs for database management.
 Passionate about CI/CD, automation, and performance optimization.
 Strong problem-solving skills and a competitive programming background.